Textile: Fibre sources

 Monomers are the building blocks of polymers.
-Polymers in fibers are of two types: additive or condensation.
-Natural fibers, such as cotton and wool, have a condensation polymer type, whereas synthetic fibers can have either an additive or a condensation polymer type.
-For example, acrylic fiber and olefin fibers have additive polymers, and nylon and polyester are condensation polymers.
+Polymers in fibres are of two types: additive or condensation.
+Natural fibres, such as cotton and wool, have a condensation polymer type, whereas synthetic fibres can have either an additive or a condensation polymer type.
+For example, acrylic fibre and olefin fibres have additive polymers, and nylon and polyester are condensation polymers.

 Types

-Fiber properties
+Fibre properties

-Fiber properties influence textile characteristics such as aesthetics, durability, comfort, and cost.
+Fibre properties influence textile characteristics such as aesthetics, durability, comfort, and cost.